Dragon (Dungeons & Dragons): Biology

 Dragons are inherently magical beings, and are, contrary to appearances, not reptilian in nature.
 All true dragons are endothermic, with its body temperature varying based on their age and species.
-However, unlike a most endothermic creatures, dragons have no way of shedding excess heat; instead, the heat is extracted via an organ known as the draconis fundamentum, where it is transformed into energy for the creature.
+However, unlike most endothermic creatures, dragons have no way of shedding excess heat.
+Instead, the heat is extracted via an organ known as the draconis fundamentum, where it is transformed into energy for the creature.
 A dragon is also unaffected by a lack of external heat, without slowing their metabolism nor activity level.

 The number of eggs laid each time depends on the race of the dragon, but is usually low (between one and ten).
 Dragons can also cross-breed with virtually any other creature, creating a half-dragon.
 The most commonly heard of are in the humanoid races, particularly with human and elves.
 Nearly any combination is possible, even with devils or angels.

-While varying depending on species, dragon senses are often superior in most ways to other creatures; like any predator, they have exceptionally acute senses, which only increase with age.
-Like avian creatures, they have excellent depth perception and comparingly good peripheral vision, able to see twice as well as a human in daylight; unlike avian, they have great night vision, and are able to see even when conditions have no light to offer, although in such conditions they cannot discern between colors.
+While varying depending on species, dragon senses are often superior in most ways to other creatures.
+Like any predator, they have exceptionally acute senses, which only increase with age.
+Like avian creatures, they have excellent depth perception and comparingly good peripheral vision, and are able to see twice as well as a human in daylight.
+Unlike avian, they have great night vision, and are able to see even when conditions have no light to offer, although in such conditions they cannot discern between colors.